OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 * WYSIWYG Editor 6
 * Visual CMS 9 (Enterprise and Professional Edition only)

-This update bring in several new features, changes and fixes:
+The update contains numerous feature enhancements, structural changes, and necessary bug fixes:

 * a
 * b